 Helmut Kipphan Student Chapter Competition

-The new structure has seven unique categories that will be judged with each of these being awarded a first prize based on the judge’s evaluation, four of these will be judged prior to the conference and three will be at the conference.
+Welcome to an overview of the Kipphan Cup competition.
+The new structure has seven unique categories that will be judged with each of these being awarded a first prize based on the judge's evaluation, four of these will be judged prior to the conference and three will be at the conference.
 The winner of the Kipphan Cup will be selected from the best three scores from any participating chapter.
 There is no limit on the number of categories that a chapter can enter, being from a single category through to all seven.

 We have outlined the different rubrics below for each of the seven categories, each gives the deliverable, due date, criteria for judging and if part of the “traditional” journal could be used in this category.
-If people have questions about these please don’t hesitate to reach out.
+If people have questions about these please don’t hesitate to reach out to [email protected].
 Please ensure that you read these to ensure that you are not penalized for missing a part of the criteria.

 To participate in the competitions at least one student from the chapter must attend the conference, though we encourage more as significant value is gained from attending the event.
+The TAGA student chapters will present their entries on the main stage at the conference, the timing will depend on the number of categories and chapters participating.

 Categories